Brandon dispatchable capacity project

 How to participate

-This winter, we are engaging on route options for the natural gas pipeline right-of-way and seeking feedback on the environmental assessment process.
-We will be looking for feedback on the combustion turbine units as part of our notice of alteration for the existing Environment Act Licence for the Brandon generating station.
+We continue to welcome feedback on the combustion turbine units and electrical transmission upgrades to help inform our notice of alteration for the existing Environment Act Licence for the Brandon generating station.

 Timeline